rudyl313/factual-haskell-driver/README.md

 Please follow the installation instructions for your specific platform to install ghc and The Haskell Platform.

-You'll need a Factual account to use this dirver.
+You'll need a Factual account to use this driver.
 If you don't have one yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).

 ## Installation from cabal